martin-holy/PictureManager/README.md

 # Picture Manager

-version always 1.0 :)
+### What is new?
+- People view with people grouped by category and keywords.
+- A person can have keywords.
+- Segments of images (something like face tagging).
+- Database backup.
+- Loading thumbnails is 10x faster.
+- Thumbnail tabs have options to group by folder/date and sort.
+- And more ...

 _Usable but not tested by others yet!_

-Picture Manager is a simple image and video viewer with the ability of editing keywords like rating, people, hierarchical keywords, comments and geo names.
+Picture Manager is a simple image and video viewer with the ability of creating clips from video, tagging faces and editing keywords like rating, people, hierarchical keywords, comments and geo names.

 ![](./screenshot0.jpg)
 ![](./screenshot1.jpg)